Battle of Dornock

 The Battle of Dornock was fought on 25 March 1333 during the Second War of Scottish Independence.

 Background

 In 1333 Edward Balliol, a claimant to the Scottish throne, sought support from the English King Edward III.
 In exchange for ceding the region of Lothian to England, Balliol was given assistance and replenished forces.
-He returned to Scotland and attacked the Scottish at Berwick-upon-Tweed.
+He returned to Scotland and attacked the Scots at Berwick-upon-Tweed.
 After several retaliatory and counterattacks from both sides, the attempt failed and no tactical advantage was gained.

 Build Up

 In response, William of Lochmaben, Sir Ralph Dacre and Sir Anthony Lucy led an English force of 800 men into Dumfriesshire.
 William Douglas, Lord of Liddesdale and 50 Scottish defenders along with Sir Humphrey Boys and Sir Humphrey Jardine moved to intercept them.

 The battle

 On 25 March 1333, the small Scottish force intercepted the English at the village of Dornock.
 Little is known about the battle itself, as it was reportedly over very quickly, but 24 Scots (along with the two Humphreys) were killed and Douglas was taken prisoner.
 England reported only two losses.